jerryhgladinet/docs/admin/source/chapter02.rst

     Tenant(s) usually map to your organization(s) or client(s).

-    If you are logged in as the Default Cluster Admin, you will manage the tenant level scope from the "Tenant Manager" instead of using the "Tenant Manager icon".
+    If you are logged in as the Default Cluster Admin, you will manage the tenant-level scope from the "Tenant Manager" instead of using the "Tenant Manager icon".

 .. note::

   1: All the administration work is performed via the web portal inside a web browser.
-Recommended browsers include Google Chrome first, followed by Firefox, Internet Explorer, Safari and Opera.
+Recommended browsers include Google Chrome first, followed by Firefox, Internet Explorer, Safari, and Opera.
 (Internet Explorer requires version 9 and above and includes Microsoft Edge Browser)

   2: The very first user who installed the Cluster Server is also the Cluster Admin and Tenant Admin for the Default Tenant.
 In order for the Cluster Admin to be familiar with the tenant functionality, the Cluster Admin is provided a small 3-user default account (Tenant Account).

   3: You can start the administration work at any time by pointing your web browser to the Cluster Server's IP Address or DNS name.
 If you are on the Cluster Server console, you can even use http://localhost to get started.